 We served these with a wonderful sweet and spicy peanut sauce that really gives them some zing however your favorite salad dressing or vinaigrette would work well too.

-- ½ package vermicelli rice noodles
+- ½ package of vermicelli rice noodles

-- 1 head romaine lettuce
+- 1 head butter lettuce or red leaf lettuce

 - 2 cups shredded purple cabbage

-- 2-3 carrots cut into thin strips or shredded
+- 3 carrots cut into thin strips or shredded

 - 1 cucumber, seeds removed and cut into thin strips